SophLewDev/bank-tech-test/README.md

 ```
 class Deposit {
   constructor(date, amount) {     //date is a string, amount is an integer
+    this.transactionType = "DEPOSIT"
     this.date = date
     this.amount = amount
+    this.resultingAmount
   }
 }

 class Withdrawal {
   constructor(date, amount) {     //date is a string, amount is an integer
+    this.transactionType = "WITHDRAWAL"
     this.date = date
     this.amount = amount
+    this.resultingAmount
   }
 }